 The best cordless drill may not have the relentless power and maximum torque of an AC-powered, wired electric drill but for most DIY purposes they are far more convenient, and easily powerful enough.
 No pro workman under the age of 60 willingly uses anything but the best cordless drill these days.
-During lockdown, they've been selling extremely well, so if nothing else, Britain will have more shelves now that the worst of this is hopefully over.
+During lockdown, they've been selling extremely well, so if nothing else, the USA will have more shelves now that the worst of this is hopefully over.

-- These are the best laptops
+What are the best cordless drills?

 How to buy the best cordless drill for you